Pro tip: set yourself limits based on how much you would like to win. Test your chances of winning using our simulator.

 Step 3: When all bets are placed the wheel is spun one way with the ball sent in the opposite direction.
 Online roulette games allow the player to click a spin button to initiate the game.

-Step 4: You (and other players) can move your chips to change bets even after the ball has entered the wheel.
+Step 4: You (and other players) can move your chips to change bets even after the ball has entered the wheel in every roulette game.

 Step 5: When the ball moves from the outer rim towards the numbered wheel pockets the croupier (or in online roulette the table instructions) then calls “no more bets”.
 At this point, no bets can be changed nor new bets placed.